peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.5.md

 ## Overview

 This implementation plan outlines the steps to enhance the Event Planner application with comprehensive SMS functionality.
-Building on our initial SMS implementation, we'll develop a complete solution that includes booking confirmations, cancellation notifications, and automated reminders.
+Building on our initial SMS implementation, we've developed a complete solution that includes booking confirmations, cancellation notifications, and automated reminders.

 ## Goals

 1. ✅ Provide immediate SMS confirmations for new bookings
 2. ✅ Send cancellation notifications when bookings or events are cancelled
-3. Implement automated 7-day and 24-hour reminder system
+3. ✅ Implement automated 7-day and 24-hour reminder system
-4. Create a daily CRON job to process reminders automatically
+4. ✅ Create a daily CRON job to process reminders automatically
 5. ✅ Ensure all SMS activities are properly tracked and monitored

 ## Prerequisites

 - ✅ Twilio account with SMS capabilities (currently simulated)
-- GitHub account for Actions (CRON job)
+- ✅ GitHub account for Actions (CRON job)
 - ✅ Access to the application's database

 ## Environment Setup